Art Schlichter: Professional career

 Schlichter said years later that he was distracted for much of his NFL career.
-He went through a messy break-up with his girlfriend before his rookie season and the ensuing depression led him to gamble more.
-He believed the accolades he received after his sophomore year at Ohio State diminished his drive and the pressure of living up to that praise led him to gamble more.
+He went through a messy break-up with his girlfriend before his rookie season with the Colts, and the ensuing depression led him to gamble more.
+Schlichter believed the accolades he received after his sophomore year at OSU diminished his drive, and the pressure of living up to that praise led him to gamble as an outlet.

 After spending 1987 out of football, Schlichter signed a contract with the Ottawa Rough Riders of the Canadian Football League (CFL) in 1988.
 He was named the starter out of camp and saw his first meaningful game action in three years.
 However, he suffered broken ribs from a hit midway through the season.
-The Rough Riders placed him on injured reserve for 30 days then released him.
+The Rough Riders placed him on injured reserve for thirty days then released him.

 Schlichter played for the Detroit Drive of the Arena Football League (AFL) in 1990 and 1991, where he was named MVP in the former en route to winning ArenaBowl IV.
 His AFL success was attributed to his frequent deep passes, which caught opposing defenses off guard in an era when most AFL offenses relied on short passes.
 Ahead the 1992 season, Schlichter was traded to the expansion Cincinnati Rockers, with league officials believing his popularity in Ohio would generate interest for the franchise.
 Schlichter helped lead the Rockers to the playoffs in their inaugural season, but announced he was retiring from football that October.
-Although he said he intended instead to focus on his radio career and curing his gambling addiction, evidence has come to light that Schlichter was forced to retire rather than face being banned from the league for betting on AFL games.
+Although he said he intended instead to focus on his radio career and curing his gambling addiction, evidence later came to light that Schlichter was forced to retire rather than face being banned from the league for betting on AFL games.

 Radio career

-While co-hosting a Rockers-focused radio show on WSAI, he did well enough that he became the station's afternoon drive-time host.
-He was a communications major at Ohio State and had done some radio work in his high school and college days.
-During this time, he appeared on The Phil Donahue Show, talking about his addiction.
-In 1994, he moved to KVEG in Las Vegas but was fired after a few months for stealing checks from station owner Jerry Kutner in order to get money to gamble.
+While co-hosting a Rockers-focused radio show on Cincinnati station WSAI, Schlichter did well enough that he became the station's afternoon drive-time host.
+He had been a communications major at OSU and had done some radio work in his high school and college days.
+During this time, he appeared on The Phil Donahue Show to discuss his gambling addiction.
+In 1994, Schlichter moved to KVEG in Las Vegas, Nevada, but was fired after a few months for stealing checks from station owner Jerry Kutner in order to support his addiction.